Social Distancing Goes Out The Window When Wandering Bear Scampers Up Neighborhood Tree

 “Seeing something we don’t see every day,” said neighbor Danny Mandel.

-It all started with this unusual suspect lurking around the neighborhood Monday morning, caught on camera and eventually, caught up in a tree.
+It all started with the unusual suspect lurking around the neighborhood Monday morning, caught on camera and eventually, caught up in a tree.

 “I saw the police go to my neighbor’s house and then they went to the back,” said neighbor Lee Winter.
-“They were pointing it looked like a spray gun I thought it was a raccoon but it was actually a very loud horn which scared the bear, which then I saw as it ran up the tree.”
+“They were pointing it looked like a spray gun I thought it was a raccoon, but it was actually a very loud horn which scared the bear, which then I saw as it ran up the tree.”

-Hanging there all day, high above the homes, the bear was too high to tranquilize, so the New Jersey Department of Environmental Protection Division of Fish and Wildlife says its waiting for the adult bear to come down, setting up a trap below.
+Hanging there all day, high above the homes, the bear was too high to tranquilize, so the New Jersey Department of Environmental Protection Division of Fish and Wildlife said it was going to wait for the adult bear to come down, setting up a trap below.

 “I’ve been in the neighborhood 12 years, this is the first time I’ve ever seen a bear,” said Winter.
 It’s the most exciting thing that’s happened to me in the quarantine.”

-Milburn Township Police say bear sightings are not unheard of, and this is the time of year they typically see bear activity picking up.
+Milburn Township Police said bear sightings are not unheard of, and this is the time of year they typically see bear activity picking up.

 “I think people are looking for any entertainment they can get regardless of what it might be,” said neighbor Marco Santarella.